 Slice your oranges and grapefruit.
 I do mine into circles and then slice those circles in half to expose the most flesh.
-Add these into the jar, seal and shake – this will bash out some of the juice and allow everything to mix together.
+Add these into the jar along with the remaining gin, seal and shake – this will bash out some of the juice and allow everything to mix together.

 Store the jar in a cool dark place and leave for two weeks to infuse, shaking every couple of days as you pass.